Iakobs/godot-google-play-game-services-android-plugin/README.md

 [@rafalagoon](https://github.com/rafalagoon) suggested to update the plugin since it was not working with Godot versions 3.3.x or later, and Google has provided a complete revamp of the integration with their game services.

-As the task to update cgisca's plugin involved learning how to use the new Google Play Game Services library, the android library as well, and a bunch of things completeley new to me, I decided to start from scratch in this new repository.
+As the task to update cgisca's plugin involved learning how to use the new Google Play Game Services library, the android library as well, and a bunch of things completely new to me, I decided to start from scratch in this new repository.

 # Table of contents